emdrayallday/art-api-exam-nolist/README.md

 $ echo "PORT=4000" > .env
 ```

-Open the file and put a COUCHDB_URL variable under the port which you will assign a value after creating the database.
+Open your project in your favorite text editor.
+I will be using atom.
+Then open the `.env` file and put a COUCHDB_URL variable under the port which you will assign a value after creating the database.
 Your `.env` file should look like this:

 ```
 PORT=4000